CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-05.md

 1. In the chat window, enter the query **What can you do?**.

    >**Note:** The answer is generic because there are no specific instructions for the assistant.
 To make it focused on a task, you can change the system prompt.
-   > Wait for 2-3 mins if you get an error while querying.
+   > Wait for 2-3 minutes if you get an error while querying.

      ![](./media/4-7-25-l5-4.png)